ckipp01/webring-cli/README.md

 The mention in this message will be transformed to twtxt format of `@<ckipp https://chronica.xyz/hallway.txt>;`

+After writing a message, you'll then be asked whether you'd like to publish the file.
+I currently have this set up so that it pushes my repo to github which triggers by build.
+You can change this to whatever your publish method is.

 ### TODO

 - [ ] Impliment a list of channels